 As for the new Safeway store's impact on surrounding businesses, Wagner said the Berkeley consulting firm that analyzed the project found that 20% of the grocery store sales will be new to the city while 45% of other retail sales in the stores next to Safeway also will be new to the city.

 However, she said, 80% of grocery store sales and 55% of other retail sales will come from the existing market.

 "The analysis found that the estimated demand by Pleasanton residents for food stores and restaurants exceeds the supply, which means that there is a net outflow of consumer dollars from Pleasanton to other locations," Wagner said, calling the outflow "retail leakage."

-Councilwoman Cindy McGovern said she was disappointed that Safeway dropped its earlier plans to include a gas station as part of its new store development, questioned that decision.
+Councilman Cindy McGovern, noting that Safeway dropped its earlier plans to include a gas station as part of its new store development, questioned that decision.